Let Boys be More Than Boys

 Ultimately, traditional gender roles hold us down as humans.
 They prevent men from telling their friends and family what scares them the most.
 They prevent women from true liberty and success.
 It’s only natural that, as the next generation, we give women freedom, and to men, a shoulder to cry on.

-Kavya Jain, junior, is the Editor in Chief of the Marquette Messenger.
-Along with being on the newspaper staff, Kavya is President of Poetry Club,...
+Kavya Jain, senior, is the Co-Editor-in-Chief of the Messenger.
+Along with being on the newspaper staff, Kavya is President of Poetry Club, Co-President...